LovelyBack/Maximum-Number-of-Words-Found-in-Sentences/readme.md

     //We define this variable so that the maximum value is saved in it max := 0

-    // now we define a for loop on the array"sentence" for _, word := range sentence{
+    // now we define a for loop on the slice"sentence" for _, word := range sentence{
-        //Here we use the split method to convert each sentence into several words and each word into an array member.
+        //Here we use the split method to convert each sentence into several words and each word into an slice member.
-        // and then we  get the len() of the array
+        // and then we  get the len() of the slice
         //Here we saved the number of words of each sentence in the length variable lenght := len(strings.Split(word," "))